 4. Not Planning for Rate Rises – Stress Test Your Budget

-Interest rates can rise over time, which means your mortgage repayments could increase, too.
-First-time buyers often fail to plan for rate rises, leaving them vulnerable to financial strain when rates increase.
+Interest rates can rise over time.
+Consequently, your mortgage repayments could increase too.
+First home buyers often fail to plan for rate rises, leaving them vulnerable to severe financial strain.

 5. Not Using a Mortgage Broker – A Good Broker Helps Compare and Negotiate